Course Info Course Number Course Title Lecturer Published/Updated More Inforamtion

 • Spring Semester: Dr. Firas Mawase and Dr. Tzipi Horowitz-Kraus will teach brain stimulation and imaging.
 The course will be delivered in English.

-Dr. Firas Mawase, Assoc.
+Associate Prof. Firas Mawase, Assoc.
 Prof. Tzipi Horowitz-Kraus 23/03/2023 More Inforamtion

 Course topics: Differentiated cells and the structure of tissues; cell mobility and cell-cell adhesion; the extracellular matrix; receptors and signal transduction; life and death of cells in tissues; cell and tissue differentiation during embryonic development.